kyleeschen1/projector/README.md

 When you call ```(animate)```, the REPL will then flicker through the evaluation of the previous line, step by step.
 It can automatically walk through a small subset of Clojure, which can be further extended by adding to the file.

-I see this being used primarily as a teaching tool, where abstractions are made vivid through depiction as an unfolding process.
+I see this used primarily as a teaching tool, where abstractions are made vivid through depiction as an unfolding process.
 For instance, below we see how two different approaches to writing a factorial procedure (recursive and iterative) will consume stack space, depicted by vertical depth.

 ![alt text](https://github.com/kyleeschen1/projector/blob/main/images/factorials.gif)